ajpirzada/LinearRationalExpectationsModel/README.md

 ```

   If you get an error, it could be because:
-  - You did not give all the permissions when you were prompted.
+  - You did not give all the permissions when you were prompted to do so.
   - You uploaded the toolkit file with a different name than **{REmodelToolkit.py**.
   - You did not upload the toolkit file in the Colab Notebooks folder in My Drive.